 i demoed the finished thing on acoustic guitar, because it’s hard to haul an upright piano up the stairs to your bedroom, and there’s something to be said for not always having to think about mic placement. it still surprises me how well that microscopic microphone built into my laptop acquits itself when i’m playing and singing into it at the same time on one live track (i never record vocals and guitar separately when i’m demoing things with garageband).

-(for the record, the “steve” referred to in the first verse is stephen hawking, not our steven with a v.)
+(for the record, the “steve” referred to in the first verse is stephen hawking, and not our steven with a v.)

 then it was back to the piano for the recording that would end up on the album.